-- Where the assessment of construction impacts on an environmental parameter requires interpretation of detailed and/or technical baseline or impact data, or where construction impacts and operational impacts are interlinked, these impacts are reported within the relevant chapter.
-This applies to Geology, Contaminated Land and Groundwater (Chapter 8), Water Environment (Chapter 9), Ecology and Nature Conservation (Chapter 10), and Cultural Heritage (Chapter 13).
-However, Section 18.9 of this chapter summarises construction impacts for these environmental parameters. - 18.2.3 Compliance with policies and plans (see Chapter 19) is not considered likely to be affected by construction works and is therefore omitted from this assessment.
+33.2.2 Where the assessment of construction impacts on an environmental parameter requires interpretation of detailed and/or technical baseline or impact data, or where construction impacts and operational impacts are interlinked, these impacts are reported within the relevant chapter.
+This applies to Chapter 23 (Geology, Contaminated Land and Groundwater), Chapter 24 (Water Environment), Chapter 25 (Ecology and Nature Conservation) and Chapter 28 (Cultural Heritage).
+However, Section 33.9 of this chapter summarises construction impacts for these environmental parameters.

-- Potential temporary construction impacts and proposed mitigation measures for all remaining environmental parameters assessed in this ES are considered within this chapter.
-These are:

-- Land Use:

-- Landscape and Visual;

-- Air Quality;

-- Noise and Vibration;

-- Pedestrians, Cyclists, Equestrians and Community Effects; and

-- Vehicle Travellers.

-- 18.2.5 It should be noted that the 100m and 50m distance bands used to identify numbers of receptors which may be affected by different forms and sources of disruption impacts (e.g. dust and noise) are used flexibly to reflect the location of the specific construction activity, and sensitivity of receptors to it.

-- 18.2.6 Other issues relevant to construction due to disruption are considered in Section 18.10.
+- 33.2.3 Compliance with policies and plans (see Chapter 34: Policies and Plans) is not considered likely to be affected by construction works and is therefore omitted from this assessment. - 33.2.4 Potential temporary construction impacts and proposed mitigation measures for all remaining environmental parameters assessed in this ES are considered within this chapter.
+These are: - Land Use; - Landscape and Visual; - Air Quality; - Noise and Vibration; - Pedestrians, Cyclists, Equestrians and Community Effects; and - Vehicle Travellers. - 33.2.5 It should be noted that the application of 100m and 50m distance bands to identify numbers of receptors which may be affected by different forms and sources of disruption impacts, such as dust and noise, is used flexibly to reflect the particular sensitivities of receptors and the location of the construction activity. - 33.2.6 Other issues relevant to disruption due to construction are considered in section 33.10.